alexaandru/go-sitter-forest/README.md

   commit the generated files to the repo, so the current automation doesn't work on them;
 - (maybe) add nvim_treesitter queries in here too, as a submodule.
   Parsers are of limited use without a complementary set of good queries;
-- (maybe) add some way to only pull in selected "collections" of parsers, guarded by build tags.
-For now I don't mind pulling them all in, but as the list grows it will probably get annoying;
 - (maybe) expose them also as plugins?
 Since the end goal is ~260+ parsers, embedding them all in a binary will be "unpleasant" to say the least.
 If I can make it easier for end users to generate them all as plugins, that would be nice;
-- generate the binding files as part of automation (it's OK for tests to have some dummy data and FAIL to signal end users that they need to update them);
+- generate the binding files as part of automation (it's OK for tests to have some dummy data and FAIL to signal end users that they need to update them).
-- extend the grammar json so that we can eliminate the special cases in automation, and pass any instructions necessary for special cases via json itself;
-- what else...?